While it's important that effects are engaging and high quality, they should also perform well on a variety of devices.

 Segmentation has a high impact on performance.
 We've found that effects with both segmentation and the face tracker don't perform well.
 It's best to avoid using these capabilities in the same effect.
 Segmentation only works on newer devices. iOS devices must be iPhone 6S or later.
 Android devices must be Samsung Galaxy S6, Sony Xperia Z2 or equivalent, or later.

 Find out more about reducing the impact 3D objects have on the performance of your effect.
-You should also read the article on creating 3D objects for Spark AR Studio to get the best results.
+You should also read the article on creating 3D objects for Meta Spark Studio to get the best results.

 3D objects contain triangles.
 The number of triangles in a 3D object, or 'triangle count', is a useful way to tell how big or small an object is.
 This count has the most impact on the size and performance of 3D models, so to achieve a performant effect it’s a good idea to keep the triangle count as low as possible.

 We recommend keeping the maximum number triangles per object below 50,000.
 Keep the total triangle count for all objects in an effect below 150,000.

 You can check the triangle count in your 3D modeling software.